BuddhiniNavoda/smart-medical-reminder-box-EC6020/README.md

 - Allowing users to set, edit, or delete medicine schedules via a mobile app.
 - Providing real-time alerts and notifications to patients when it's time to take their medicine.
 - Detecting and logging whether the medicine box is opened or closed.
-  - Sending alerts to the mobile app if the box is opened before the scheduled time and after takeing the medicine
+  - Sending alerts to the mobile app if the box is opened before the scheduled time and after taking the medicine
   - Displaying the current time and counting down to the next schedule on the LED's screen.

 ##  Features
 1. **Mobile Application**:
    - Add, delete, and update medication schedules.
-   - Receive alerts for upcoming medications and when box opened or closed.
+   - Receive alerts for upcoming medications and when the box opens or closes.

 2. **Embedded System**:
    - Real-time clock (RTC) for precise schedule tracking.
    - LED display for showing current time and medicine schedule.
-   - Servo motor for open and closed the box after few minutes.
+   - Servo motor for opening and closing the box after a few minutes.
-   - Magnetic sensor to identify box open or close.
+   - Magnetic sensor to identify box is open or closed.
 3. **Cloud Integration**:
    - Synchronization of schedules between mobile app and hardware using Firebase.